Bauchi State: Geography

 Consequently, rains start earlier in the southern part of the state, where rain is heaviest and lasts longer.
 Here the rains start in April with the highest record amount of 1300 mm per annum.
 In contrast, the northern part of the state receives the rains late, usually around June or July, and records the highest amount of 700 mm per annum.

 In the same vein, the weather experienced in the south and the north varies considerably.
 While it is humidly hot during the early part of the rainy season in the south, the hot, dry and dusty weather lingers up north.

 In addition to rainfall, Bauchi state is watered by a number of rivers.
 They include the Gongola and Jama'are rivers.

 The Gongola River crosses Bauchi state in Tafawa Balewa Local Government Area in the south and in Kirfi and Alkaleri Local Government Areas in the eastern part of the state, while the Jama’are River cuts across a number of Local Government Areas in the northern part of the state.
 Moreover, a substantial part of the Hadeja-Jama'are River basin lies in Bauchi state, which along with various fadama (floodplain) areas in the state provides suitable land for agricultural activities.
 These are further supported by the number of dams meant for irrigation and other purposes.
 These include the Gubi and Tilde-Fulani dams.
-There also lakes such as the Maladumba Lake in Misau Local Government Area that further provide the necessary conditions to support Agriculture.
+There are also lakes such as the Maladumba Lake in Misau Local Government Area that further provide the necessary conditions to support Agriculture.